1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 6.3 Cook at Home

-Control your ingredients and skip the additives.
-Try Houston-style salmon, sweet potatoes, and steamed veggies.
+Be aware of your ingredients and avoid the additives.
+Experiment with Houston-style salmon, sweet potatoes and veggies cooked.

 7. Local Tips for Houston